 Treatment with systemic drugs

 The number of diseases caused by fungal infections is constantly growing.
-The leading position among them is held by candidiasis.
-In everyday life, this disease is better known as "thrush".
+The leading position among them is occupied by candidiasis.
+In everyday life, this disease is better known as “thrush”.
 The disease is a chronic infectious process that is caused by pathogenic fungal microorganisms of the genus Candida.
 Fungi affect not only the skin and mucous membranes, but also internal organs, which can lead to serious health consequences.

 Why does the disease occur?